 3. Members and Cooperating Non-Members will collect and report data on ecologically related species to the Extended Commission and/or its subsidiary bodies as appropriate, including the Ecologically Related Species Working Group.
 Further, the undertaking described in paragraph 2 will include a commitment to comply with measures adopted by the Indian Ocean Tuna Commission and the Western and Central Pacific Fisheries Commission on the collection and reporting of data in relation to ecologically related species.
 Data confidentiality shall be protected under the rules that apply in those Commissions.

 Taiwan collects data on interactions with ERS through scientific observer and fisher reporting.
-Summary information of observed interactions with ERS was included in Taiwan's national report to the Compliance Committee in 2010.
+Summary information of observed interactions with ERS is attached as Appendix 2.